Motivic cohomology of equicharacteristic schemes: The -sheafification of an etale sheaf

-It is thus relatively formal that a presheaf $\cal F:\textrm{Sch}_R^\sub{qcqs}\to \textrm{Sp}$ is an \'eh sheaf if and only if it is both a cdh and \'etale sheaf; in particular, assuming $\cal F$ is an \'etale sheaf, then it is an \'eh sheaf if and only if it sends abstract blowup squares to cartesian squares.
+It is thus relatively formal that a presheaf $\cal F:\textrm{Sch}_B^\sub{qcqs,op}\to \textrm{Sp}$ is an \'eh sheaf if and only if it is both a cdh and \'etale sheaf; in particular, assuming $\cal F$ is an \'etale sheaf, then it is an \'eh sheaf if and only if it sends abstract blowup squares to cartesian squares.
+See \cite[Proposition 2.8]{BachmannElmantoMorrow} for further details of the argument and references.

-\begin{remark} The $\eh$ topology is finer than the $\cdh$ topology but coarser than the $\h$ topology; the latter can be defined as the topology generated by abstract blowup squares and fppf covers.
-It is an insight of Geisser, when defining his \emph{arithmetic cohomology} of separated, finite type schemes over finite fields, that the $\eh$ topology is better suited to capturing mod-$p$ information than the $h$ topology \cite[Page 30, Remark]{Geisser2006}.
-Furthermore, the points of the $\eh$ topology are given by strictly henselian valuation rings. \end{remark}
+\begin{remark} The $\eh$ topology is finer than the $\cdh$ topology but coarser than the $\h$ topology; the latter can be defined as the topology generated by abstract blowup squares and fppf covers \cite[\S2.2.1]{BachmannElmantoMorrow}.
+It is an insight of Geisser, when defining his arithmetic cohomology of finite type separated schemes over finite fields, that the $\eh$ topology is better suited to capturing mod-$p$ information than the $h$ topology \cite[Page 30, Remark]{Geisser2006}.

-To prove the main result of the appendix, let us recall the following notion introduced in \cite{ElmantoHoyoisIwasaKelly2021}.
-We say that an $\infty$-category $\scr C$ is \emph{compactly generated by cotruncated objects} if it is compactly generated and each compact object is contruncated.
-The main point of $\scr C$ is that filtered colimits commute with cosimplicial limits as noted in \cite[Lem.~3.1.7(1)]{ElmantoHoyoisIwasaKelly2021}.

-\begin{theorem} Let $R$ be a commutative ring.
-Let $\scr C$ be a stable $\infty$-category which is compactly generated by cotruncated objects.
-Then for any finitary, \'etale sheaf of spectra